I've been helping creators and small businesses earn more online for over 10 years. I've watched hundrets of people start this journey.

 The real money comes from:

-According to the US Bureau of Labor Statistics, employed content creators in media and communication earn a median salary of $66,320.
+According to the US Bureau of Labor Statistics, employed media and communication workers earn a median of $66,320.

-But independent creators see much wider variation — the ConvertKit State of the Creator Economy report found that only 18% of surveyed creators crossed the $100,000 threshold, while the majority earn significantly less.
+Independent creators see wider variation — ConvertKit's report found only 18% crossed $100,000, while most earn significantly less.

-I'm not saying this to discourage you, but to set realistic expectations from the start.
+I'm sharing this not to discourage you, but to set realistic expectations from the start.

 The Realistic Timeline: From Zero to Sustainable Income